dapphub/dapptools/src/hevm/README.md

                       [--solver STRING] [--cache STRING]
 ```

 Run any ds-test testing functions.
 Run under the hood whenever `dapp test` or `dapp debug` is called.
-If testing functions have been given arguments, they will be randomly instantiated and run `--fuzz-runs` number of times.
+Testing functions prefixed with `test` will be executed concretely.
+If concrete test functions have been given arguments, they will be randomly instantiated and run `--fuzz-runs` number of times.
+If testing functions are prefixed with `prove` they will be symbolically executed.
 In `--debug` mode, property based tests will not be available unless given specific arguments using `--replay`.
-If testing functions are prefixed with `prove` they will be symbolically executed.

 The `smttimeout`, `max-iterations` and `solver` options have the same semantics as in `hevm symbolic`